 Bishopbriggs is an affluent commuter suburb situated 5 miles north of Glasgow city centre.

-The town sits at a junction on the M80 motorway, which runs from Glasgow to Stirling and connects with roads to Edinburgh and other towns.
-Bishopbriggs has its own railway station which sits on the line from Glasgow to Stirling, while other major cities and towns can be accessed by changing at Croy.
-A variety of bus services are available, connecting Bishopbriggs to the Kelvin Valley as well as Falkirk and Stirling.
+The town lies at a junction on the M80 motorway, which runs from Glasgow to Stirling and connects with roads to Edinburgh and other towns.
+Bishopbriggs has its own railway station and a variety of bus services are available, connecting Bishopbriggs locally and to major towns.
 Bishopbriggs also sits on the Forth and Clyde Canal.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.